JohnTitorMB/UnityMathToolBox/README.md

 # UnityMathToolBox

-This Project contan some physics and mathematique tools for any project like physique engine, game engine and other.
+This Project contain some physics and mathematics tools for any project like physics engine, game engine and other.

 Intersection collision :
 - Point/Point